EzekielDamz/altschool-week-1pro-js/Notes/READ.md

 - Media Queries: Both mobile and desktop displays have alignment issues with input boxes, the sign-in button, and the container.
 Consider using flexbox since you have a container to address these alignment issues.

 - Media Queries: Desktop and Mobile display have been adjusted base on your observation.

+## Feedback
+- All observation have been taken into consideration and has been looked into.